Walled garden feasibility studies – projects and experience

-We have worked on a range of walled and other garden projects, which are often part of a wider masterplanning, feasibility study, business planning, income generation strategy or transformation project.
+We have worked on a range of walled and historic garden projects, typically as part of wider masterplanning, feasibility, business planning, income generation or transformation commissions.

-Redcar & Cleveland Borough Council: Kirkleatham Walled Garden, a Grade II-listed historic Walled Garden has been restored.
-It incorporates a café, events space and gardens along with providing training opportunities linked to the catering, hospitality and horticultural sectors.
-We reviewed the business plan which had been produced, carried out a review of delivery and governance options and carried out a soft market testing exercise.
-Find out more about the project here.
+• Kirkleatham Walled Garden, Redcar & Cleveland Borough Council: This Grade II-listed historic walled garden has been sensitively restored to incorporate a café, events space and productive gardens, alongside training opportunities in catering, hospitality and horticulture.
+We reviewed the business plan, assessed delivery and governance options, and carried out a soft market testing exercise.
+Find out more.

-Hampshire County Council: As part of their £16 million country parks transformation programme we prepared visitor experience development plans and supporting financial cases for five country parks including Staunton, which includes a walled garden, farm and tropical hot house.
-Find out more about Staunton Country Park here.
+• Staunton Country Park, Hampshire County Council: As part of a £19 million country parks transformation programme, we prepared visitor experience development plans and supporting financial cases for five country parks.
+Staunton features a walled garden, a farm, and a tropical hothouse.
+Find out more.

-Central Bedfordshire Council: At Houghton Hall Park, we prepared the business case to secure Lottery funding and the project included re-instating important heritage features such as the walled garden and kitchen garden and developing a visitor centre.
-Find out more about Houghton Hall Park here.
+• Houghton Hall Park, Central Bedfordshire Council: We prepared the business case to secure Lottery funding for this significant heritage project, which included reinstating key features such as the walled garden and kitchen garden, alongside the development of a new visitor centre.
+Find out more.

-East Riding of Yorkshire Council: At Sewerby Hall and Gardens we carried out a study to identify and evaluate opportunities linked to enhacing the visitor experience including two gardens and wider parkland setting.
-Find out more about Sewerby Hall and Gardens here.
+• Sewerby Hall and Gardens, East Riding of Yorkshire Council: We carried out a study to identify and evaluate opportunities to enhance the visitor experience across this key heritage destination, including its two gardens and wider parkland setting.
+Find out more.

-South London Botanical Institute: Working as sub-consultants we were commissioned to help to prepare a commercial strategy for the South London Botanical Institute.
+• South London Botanical Institute: As sub-consultants, we were commissioned to develop a commercial strategy for this distinctive, community-rooted botanical institution.
+Find out more.

 Both Kirkleatham Walled Garden and Staunton include horticultural operations linked to providing training and employment opportunities for people with disabilities.